gretelai/gretel-synthetics/README.md

 This code has been developed and tested on Python 3.7.
 Python 3.8 is currently unsupported.

-This package allows developers to quickly get emersed with synthetic data generation through the use of neural networks.
+This package allows developers to quickly get immersed with synthetic data generation through the use of neural networks.
 The more complex pieces of working with libraries like Tensorflow and differential privacy are bundled into friendly Python classes and functions.

 For example usage, please launch the example Jupyter Notebook and step through the config, train, and generation examples.
 [![Open in Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/gretelai/gretel-synthetics/blob/master/examples/synthetic_records.ipynb)